pretix/pretix-docs/docs/guides/seating.md

 ![Plugins settings page.
 The 'Features' tab is open, displaying the plugins for exhibitors, pages, seating, and sending out emails.](../assets/screens/seating/plugins-seating.png "Available plugins")

-Check the events for which you want to use seating plans in the list labeled "Events with active plugin".
+In the list labeled "Events with active plugin", check the events for which you want to use seating plans.
 Now that you have enabled the seating plugin, all settings associated with seating are available for your organizer.

 ### Creating a layout